-When you arrived at a pod of dolphins, the boat came to a complete stop to allow us a good view of playful dolphins.
+When you arrived at a pod of dolphins, the boat stopped to allow us an unobstructed view of playful dolphins.

 The food scene in and around Fort Walton Beach and the Destin area is diverse, emphasizing seafood.

-A great place for breakfast on the island offering a large selection of American favorites.
+It is a great place for breakfast on the island, offering many American favorites.
 Over many visits, I tried the ham and cheese omelet, pancakes, breakfast burrito, Chorizo Omelet, and biscuits and gravy.
 Always with lots of coffee.

-The meals were always satisfying and the service was excellent.
+The meals were always satisfying, and the service was splendid.